truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/2-nan/IMG_1318.jpeg" -->
 <!-- .slide: class="bottom-text" -->
-...with this georgeous view of a neighboring rice field...
+...with this gorgeous view of a neighboring rice field...

 ---